 The Company records buying, merchandising and occupancy costs in selling and administrative expense on the Condensed Consolidated Statements of Operations.
 Because the Company does not include these costs in cost of sales, the Company's gross margin may not be comparable to other retailers that include these costs in the calculation of gross margin.
-Retail store occupancy costs recorded in selling and administrative expense were \$114.1 million and \$113.3 million for the first quarters of Fiscal 2019 and Fiscal 2018, respectively.
+Retail store occupancy costs recorded in selling and administrative expense were \$113.5 million and \$114.1 million for the second quarters of Fiscal 2019 and Fiscal 2018, respectively, and \$227.6 million and \$227.4 million for the first six months of Fiscal 2019 and Fiscal 2018, respectively.